delta-func/hypod/README.md

 if __name__ == "__main__":
     main()
 ```
-Then, in the command-line type as follows to obtain the same results as before.
+Then, on the command-line, type as follows to obtain the same results as before.
 `python main.py num_layers=3 layer_hp.in_features=64 layer_hp.out_features=32`